I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ntcreateenlistment.md

 </table>

 This parameter is optional and can be zero.

-### -param NotificationMask [in]
+`NotificationMask`

 A bitwise OR of TRANSACTION_NOTIFY_<i>XXX</i> values that are defined in Ktmtypes.h.
 This mask specifies the types of <a href="https://msdn.microsoft.com/library/windows/hardware/ff564815">transaction notifications</a> that KTM sends to the caller.

-### -param EnlistmentKey [in, optional]
+`EnlistmentKey`

 A pointer to caller-defined information that uniquely identifies the enlistment.
 The resource manager receives this pointer when it calls <a href="..\wdm\nf-wdm-zwgetnotificationresourcemanager.md">ZwGetNotificationResourceManager</a> or when KTM calls the <a href="https://msdn.microsoft.com/library/windows/hardware/ff561077">ResourceManagerNotification</a> callback routine.
 The resource manager can maintain a reference count for this key by calling <a href="..\wdm\nf-wdm-tmreferenceenlistmentkey.md">TmReferenceEnlistmentKey</a> and <a href="..\wdm\nf-wdm-tmdereferenceenlistmentkey.md">TmDereferenceEnlistmentKey</a>.
 This parameter is optional and can be <b>NULL</b>.

-## -returns
+## Return Value

 <b>ZwCreateEnlistment</b> returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, this routine might return one of the following values:
 <dl>
 <dt><b>STATUS_INVALID_HANDLE</b></dt>